-We also offer and recommend tests for Cystic Fibrosis, Spinal Muscular Atrophy, Fragile X, and hemoglobinopathies.
-A lab test done on a sample of blood to see if a couple is at an increased risk for giving birth to a child who will have these conditions.
+We also offer and recommend tests for an array of recessively inherited disorders.
+A lab test is done on a sample of you and your partner's blood to see if a couple is at an increased risk for giving birth to a child who will have these conditions.